hpatches/hpatches-benchmark/benchmarks/classification/README.md

 to classify (larger affine jitters).
 * `train_sameseq_neg.pairs` contains negative pairs that are sampled from different sequences.
 * `train_diffseq_neg.pairs` contains negative pairs that are sampled from the same sequence.
-This allows for harder cases such as repeating patterns.

 ## References

-[1] S. Winder, G. Hua and M. Brown - Picking the best daisy
+[1] S. Winder, G. Hua and M. Brown - Picking the best daisy.

-[2] E. Simo-Serra, E. Trulls, L. Ferraz, I. Kokkinos, P. Fua and  F. Moreno-Noguer Discriminative learning of deep convolutional feature point descriptors
+[2] E. Simo-Serra, E. Trulls, L. Ferraz, I. Kokkinos, P. Fua and  F. Moreno-Noguer Discriminative learning of deep convolutional feature point descriptors.

 [3] J. Davis and M. Goadrich.
 The relationship between PR and ROC curves.
-In ICML , 2006
+In ICML, 2006.